- Why Research

 Dana-Farber Cancer Institute

 PARP inhibitors are a class of drugs that interfere with repair of damaged DNA and have been effective in ovarian cancers that harbor BRCA mutations.
-Resistance to PARP inhibitors is a very important clinical problem, however.
+With the expanded use of PARP inhibitors following FDA approvals in recurrent ovarian cancer and breast cancer, the Dana Farber/ Brigham and Women's Hospital team is focused on understanding and overcoming the underlying mechanisms that allows the cancer cell to become resistant to PARP inhibitors.

-Ursula A. Matulonis, MD is Medical Director and Disease Center Leader of the Medical Gynecologic Oncology Program at Dana-Farber Cancer Institute and Associate Professor of Medicine at Harvard Medical School.
-Her research focuses on developing new targeted therapies for gynecologic malignancies, with an interest in the genetic changes in ovarian cancer that can lead to rationale drug development and selection.
+Ursula A. Matulonis, MD, is Chief and Director of the Division of Gynecologic Oncology at the Dana-Farber Cancer Institute and Professor of Medicine at Harvard Medical School.
+She is the first recipient of the Brock-Wilson Family Chair at the Dana-Farber Cancer Institute.
+She co-leads the ovarian cancer program within the Dana-Farber/Harvard Cancer Center.
+Her research focuses on developing new targeted therapies for gynecologic malignancies, with a specific interest in ovarian cancer and endometrial cancer.

-After receiving her MD from Albany Medical College, she completed an internship and residency at the University of Pittsburgh, followed by a medical oncology fellowship at Dana-Farber.
+After receiving her MD from Albany Medical College, she completed an internship and residency at the University of Pittsburgh, followed by a medical oncology fellowship at the Dana-Farber Cancer Institute in Boston, MA